Brian A. Dixon

 Figures of Freedom

-Brian A. Dixon and Randy Laist are the editors of Figures of Freedom: Representations of Agency in a Time of Crisis, a new volume of essays examining how recent stories in literature, on television, and in film have reimagined themes of personal and political agency in the context of twenty-first-century aspirations and anxieties.
-The book is available from Fourth Horseman Press.
+Figures of Freedom: Representations of Agency in a Time of Crisis (2024), edited by Brian A. Dixon and Randy Laist, examines how recent narratives in literature, on television, and in film have reimagined themes of personal and political agency in the context of twenty-first-century aspirations and anxieties.

 -